-Since 1895, we’ve been building progressive cars for today.
+Since 1895, the pioneering days of automotive industry, the ŠKODA brand has been turning out cutting-edge technologies and inventions.
+The joy of mobility and all things technical initially found expression in bicycles, followed by motorcycles and, ultimately, cars.
 Models that have always been ahead of their time.
-This pioneering spirit initially found expression in bicycles, followed by motorcycles and, ultimately, cars.
 It’s our commitment to the intersection of design, function and innovation that has driven inventiveness over the past 125 years.
 In 2020, we’ll take an eye off the future, to take a moment in the present, and celebrate our past.

 Come with us on an exciting trip down memory lane at ŠKODA, taking in the company’s foundation in 1895 to the present day, and explore its rich heritage, brimming with great cars and intriguing moments.